pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/TransUNet/README.md

 In addition, to see how the model behave in cases where the tumor was big, and in cases where the tumor was relatively small.
 The model was trained and test individually just "Big Tumors" and "Small Tumors".
 Where big tumors is set in cases where the total quantity of pixels of the tumor was greater than 7000 and small tumors where the total number of pixels of the tumor is less than 7000.

 In the folder ["./lists/lists_LITS/train/Tumor Size"](lists/lists_LITS/Train/Tumor size) and ["./lists/lists_LITS/test/Tumor Size"](lists/lists_LITS/Test/Tumor Size) there are the the files for big and small tumors.
 To train each type of tumor individually, the train and test file has to be copy and paste in ["./lists/lists_LITS"](lists/lists_LITS) and renamed them "train.txt" and "test_vol.txt" respectively.
+In this case the patients that didn't present any anomally (healthy liver) where not add it into the training or testing set.

 The dice score (%) results on testing for each type of tumor are possible to see it in the next table.